Our 2022 Feedback Response

 Competing at Horsemen and hunting dogs at Mongolia's Winter Horse Festival

-Throughout this blog post we have used the photography of Batzaya Choijiljav of @Batzaya Photos Mongolia.
-If you ae interested in joining us in experiencing Mongolia’s Winter Horse Festival – including our great overnight winter camp – you can find out more here – https://www.eternal-landscapes.co.uk/winter-horse-adventure-mongolia-winter-trip/
+Throughout our blog post, we have featured the photography of Batzaya Choijiljav of @Batzaya Photos Mongolia.
+If you’re interested in experiencing Mongolia’s Winter Horse Festival you can learn more here.
+Alternatively, take a look at Mongolia’s other festivals including its winter events.

 Jess @ Eternal Landscapes